Code-Institute-Submissions/OniAkuma96-Milestone-3-Forum/README.md

 - __View Replies Button__

     - Both registered and non-registered users are free to view replies to a certain post.
-    - Clicking this button will go to a page with the post in question and all replies to said post below.
+    - Clicking this button will go to a page with the post in question and all replies to said post indented below.

 - __Reply Button__

     - Only registered users are allowed to make replies, which are then displayed.

-- __Delete Post__
+- __Delete Post/Reply__

-    - Users can delete posts they have made from the profile page.
+    - Users can delete posts/replies they have made.

-- __Delete Reply__
+- __Edit Post/Reply__

-    - Users can delete a reply they have made to a post from view replies page.
+    - Users can edit a post/reply they have made.

 ### Features Left to Implement